Ontario leader blames Pfizer for COVID-19 vaccine delays - WTMJ

 TORONTO (AP) — The leader of Canada’s most populous province said Thursday he isn’t buying the explanation given by Pfizer about why the company has deferred next week’s coronavirus vaccine deliveries to Canada.

-Ontario Premier Doug Ford said that it is unacceptable that other countries are getting doses and Canada is not.
+Ontario Premier Doug Ford said is unacceptable that other countries are getting doses and Canada is not.

 “This falls solely on Pfizer for letting us down,” said Ford, who spoke to the chief executive of Pfizer’s Canadian division Tuesday.